kyleskrinak/jekyll-blog/_pages/location.md

 classes: wide
 ---

 Due to the COVID pandemic, I have been working remotely since March 2020.
-I am available via remote technologies, however, such as Zoom or Microsoft Teams.
+I am available via remote technologies such as Zoom or Microsoft Teams.
 Feel free to schedule time using my "Calendar" page, which you can find in the main navigational menu.

-When I am on-campus, you can find me at the Powerhouse in Durhaml.
+When I am on-campus, you can find me at the Powerhouse in Durham.
 For more information on the Powerhouse, visit this [URL](https://oit.duke.edu/about/locations).

 ## Office Address